Amarillo, Texas: Sports

 The National Arena League team Amarillo Warbirds, the Major League Indoor Soccer team the Amarillo Bombers and the NAHL Jr. A hockey team, the Amarillo Wranglers all play in the Amarillo Civic Center.
 Amarillo previously hosted an independent league baseball team, the Amarillo Thunderheads of the American Association, which played its home games in Potter County Memorial Stadium from 2011 to 2015.
 The city was the home of the Double-A Amarillo Gold Sox Minor League Baseball team of the Texas League various years between 1939 and 1982.
 In 2019, the Texas League's San Antonio Missions relocated to Amarillo as the Amarillo Sod Poodles and play at the $45.5 million Hodgetown.
 Amarillo formerly had a minor league indoor soccer team called the Amarillo Challengers that competed in the SISL and later the USISL.

-West Texas A&M University features a full slate of NCAA Division II teams; Amarillo College is in a different division than West Texas A&M, however, playing in the NJCAA division 2 bracket.
+West Texas A&M University, in nearby Canyon plays in NCAA Division II; Amarillo College is a junior college that plays in Division 2 of the NJCAA.
 From 1968 to 1996, Amarillo hosted the annual National Women's Invitational Tournament (NWIT), a post-season women's college basketball tournament.
 During high school football season, the Amarillo Independent School District schools' home games are in Dick Bivins Stadium which had a $5,700,000 renovation in 2005.
-Randall High School (part of the adjacent Canyon Independent School District) plays its home games in Kimbrough Memorial Stadium in Canyon, in addition to the yearly Clinton Invitational horseshoe tournament.
+Randall High School (part of the adjacent Canyon Independent School District) plays its home games in Kimbrough Memorial Stadium in Canyon, which also hosts the yearly Clinton Invitational horseshoe tournament.
 River Road, Highland Park, and Bushland High Schools also play football and other sports.

 Another part of Amarillo's sporting history was its roots in professional wrestling.
 Amarillo residents Dory Funk, Stanley Blackburn and Doc Sarpolis promoted the territory for several decades.
 Funk's sons, Dory Funk, Jr. and Terry Funk, were National Wrestling Alliance World Heavyweight Champions representing Amarillo.